Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

-- in a currency different to the currency of the source account, NAB will debit the source account with an amount that is equal to the transfer currency amount referred to in the applicants international transfer instruction after applying the relevant currency exchange rate determined by NAB.
-The relevant currency exchange rate will be:
+- in a currency different to the currency of the Source Account, NAB will debit the Source Account with an amount that is equal to the transfer currency amount referred to in the Applicant’s International Transfer Instruction after applying the relevant currency exchange rate determined by NAB, acting reasonably and having regard to the current rates available to NAB in the market.
+The relevant currency exchange rate will be determined as follows:

 - Where an international transfer is to be made on the day of the applicant's international transfer instruction, NAB will apply the exchange rate set out in the "Receipt for international transfer" screen (unless you acknowledge or agree that the NAB selling rate applicable at the time of conversion will apply).

-- is to be made on a specific future date.
+- is to be made on a specific future date; or

-- part of a periodic recurring transfer instruction; or
+- part of a periodic recurring transfer instruction,

 NAB will apply the NAB selling rate applicable at the time of conversion.

-The NAB selling rate applicable at the time of conversion may differ from the exchange rate at the time that the applicant made the payment instruction.
-Where the NAB selling rate is used in relation to an international transfer, details of the actual rate applied by NAB will generally be available within the service once the international payment instruction is processed by NAB.
+The NAB selling rate applicable at the time of conversion may differ from the exchange rate at the time that the Applicant made the payment instruction.
+Where the NAB selling rate is used in relation to an international transfer, details of the actual rate applied by NAB will be available within the Service promptly after the international payment instruction is processed by NAB.

 2.3 Other financial service providers involved in connection with the processing of an international transfer instruction may perform further currency conversions to facilitate the processing of that instruction without reference to the beneficiary of the international transfer, the applicant or NAB.

-2.5 In the event an international transfer is returned by an overseas financial institution, NAB will credit the source account with the Australian dollar equivalent of the amount received, at the currency exchange rate determined by NAB in accordance with 2.2(2) in connection with the applicant's international payment instruction, less any fees levied by overseas banks in connection with failed transactions.
+2.5 In the event an International Transfer is returned by an overseas financial institution, NAB will credit the Source Account with the Australian dollar equivalent of the amount received, at the currency exchange rate determined by NAB in accordance with paragraph 2.2(2) in connection with the Applicant's international payment instruction, less any fees levied by overseas banks in connection with failed transactions.

 3.1 NAB will charge you a fee to process your international payment.
-This fee is $10 per transaction when you make your international money transfer via the service in a foreign currency and $30 per transaction when you make your international money transfer via the service in Australian Dollars.
-This fee is payable in accordance with the service terms and conditions applicable to all fees payable in connection with use of the service.
+This fee is $0 per transaction when you make your international money transfer via the Service in a foreign currency and $30 per transaction when you make your international money transfer via the Service in Australian Dollars.
+This fee is payable in accordance with the Service Terms and Conditions applicable to all fees payable in connection with use of the Service.
 For more information about fees and charges, please refer to A guide to Fees & Charges (Personal banking fees), and Business Banking Fees (A guide to fees and charges), whichever is relevant to you.